gsominsk/ai-trading-tool/memory-bank/progress.md

 [2025-08-06 14:59:31] - NEXT STEP: Fix the `decimal.InvalidOperation` error in [`src/market_data/market_data_service.py`](src/market_data/market_data_service.py:1) by adding defensive checks.

 [2025-08-06 18:31:03] - [COMPLETED] All test suites are passing.
 The market data service is fully stabilized, and all identified bugs, including error handling, logging, and data validation, have been resolved.
 The system is now stable.

+[2025-08-06 16:56:00] - COMPLETED: Full system stabilization and refactoring.
+Fixed critical performance bug in `phase6_final_demo.py` by eliminating redundant API calls.
+Corrected a logging inconsistency for `volume_analysis`.
+All 24 unit and integration tests are passing, confirming system stability and correctness.